survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-After this change our `render()` method slimmed down considerably.
-Our application works the same way as before.
-Now, however, we can begin to modify the state.
+After this change our application works the same way as before.
+We have gained something in return, though.
+We can begin to modify the state.

 T> Your browser may need a hard refresh now as the system cannot pick a change like this.